eggfly/pico-mac-nano/README.md

 As with the pico-mac project, pico-mac-nano is a proof of concept rather than a full featured device.
 My aim was to see how small I could make it and this involved some compromises.

 Disclaimer: This project is provided with zero warranty.
 All due care has been taken in design/docs, but if you choose to build it then I disclaim any responsibility for your hardware or personal safety.

+Below is a modified version of [evansm7](https://github.com/evansm7) original readme from pico-mac v0.21 minus the Hardware Construction section since this variant uses a custom PCB so there is no construction to be done.

 # Pico Micro Mac (pico-umac) v0.2